This article explains the process for preparing the sterilization validation and shelf-life section of a 510k submission.

 For your STED specific to sterilization validation and shelf-life, you will also need to ensure you include a description of the packaging used to maintain the device’s sterility (primary packaging) and a description of the packaging used to protect the primary packaging (i.e., secondary packaging).

 For a 510k submission, you will only need to make a few modifications to the STED that you use for European CE Marking and Canadian licensing.
-First, you need to ensure you are referencing standards recognized by the FDA, and if you followed a different method, the differences need to be documented in Section 9 of your submission on FDA Form 3654 for each Standard.
+First, you need to ensure you are referencing standards recognized by the FDA.
+If you followed a different method, the differences need to be documented in Section 9 of your submission on FDA Form 3654 for each Standard.

 If you are writing your first STED for sterilization validation and shelf-life, I recommend reviewing the RTA checklist in advance.